 Early History of the Flaman family

-Another 163 words (12 lines of text) covering the years 1808 and 1811 are included under the topic Early Flaman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Flaman research.
+Another 82 words (6 lines of text) covering the years 1808 and 1811 are included under the topic Early Flaman History in all our PDF Extended History products and printed products wherever possible.

 Flaman Spelling Variations

 Spelling variations of this family name include: Laflamme, La Flamme, Flamme, Flammarion, Flammeron, Leflammeron, Flamond, Flamand, Flamend, Flaman, Flamant, Flament, Flamont, Flamard, Flambard, Flamin, Flamion, Flame and many more.